iancovert/CodeIHS/day5/README.md

 ### IP addresses

 Every computer connected to the internet has an *IP address*.
 Think of this like a physical mailing address: when you want to send someone mail, you need to know their address.
-The name of their neighborhood (an anology for the website's domain name) does not give a precise sense of their location.
+The name of their neighborhood (our anology for the website's domain name) does not give a precise sense of their location.

 ### Port numbers

 Each computer connected to the internet has a single IP address, but many *port numbers*.
 Think of this as an apartment number.
 The IP address is like the building address for where you want to send your mail, but you must indicate who exactly within the apartment building should receive the mail.

 Generally, the port number is used to indicate which application should see the data.
-Web page communications have their own port number, as does email, various services operated by companies (AOL, Microsoft, Apple), etc. The port number used by the protocol for sending and delivering websites is 80.
+Website-related communications have their own port number, as does email, various services operated by companies (AOL, Microsoft, Apple), etc. The port number used by the protocol for sending and delivering websites is 80.

 ### Application protocols